tjmahr/tjmahr.github.io/_posts/2017-07-10-tibble-package-tour.md

 ```

 The value `NA` is used when values are not provided for a certain column.
-Also, because we provide the names of the columns when adding rows, we have
+Also, because we provide the names of the columns when adding rows, we
 don't have to write out the columns in any particular order.